|

 Schmitter is transferred to II./Kampfgeschwader 40 which was operating from bases in Cognac and serving under Fliegerführer Atlantik.

 A Do.
 217 E-1 of II.
 KG 40 with the pale grey paint scheme as flown by Leutnant Schmitter.
-Autumn 41(profile art by Thomas Tullis) 5
+Autumn 1941(profile art by Thomas Tullis) 5

 7 September 41

 Following a two (2) month training period in Germany for instruction on the flying characterisitcs of the newly operational Do.
 217, Schmitter is again posted to Kampfgeschwader 40.
 At the time of his reposting Schmitter serves with the II.
 Gruppe then based in Soesterberg, Holland.
-The units primary role at the time was flying missions over Southern England.(feindflug no.122)3
+The units primary role at the time was flying missions over Southern England.(feindflug no.122) Total flight time 3 hours 38 minutes.3

 25 September 41